Young Mother Shot Outside Millikan High School In Long Beach To Be Taken Off Life Support; Safety Officer Placed On Leave

 No arrests have been made.

-The district employs 11 school safety officers who undergo the same training at academies as police office officers.MORE NEWS: LA City Council Delays Vote On Vaccine Mandates
+The district employs 11 school safety officers who undergo the same training at academies as police office officers.MORE NEWS: LA County Reports 1,485 New COVID-19 Cases, 20 Additional Deaths; Decrease In Cases at Skilled Nursing Facilities

 The shooting remains under investigation by the Long Beach Police Department.
 The Los Angeles County District Attorney’s Office will also conduct an independent investigation into the incident.